QuentinRa/blog.quentinra.dev/tools-and-frameworks/projects/modeling/uml/diagrams/activity/index.md

 * Select Character
 * QuitGame

-The transitions are the option we select to navigate between them.
+The transitions are the options we select to navigate between them.
 </div><div>

 ![Activity Diagram Example](_uml/example.svg)